I'm Starting A Wine Business. Here's Why.

 This is how you start a wine club, right?

 I’m starting a wine business.
-It’s a phrase I’ve been trying to get used to, repeating it out loud to myself in the mirror, whispering it into my deaf dog’s one good ear (left), to the squirrels in my backyard, and just recently to actual humans.
+It’s a phrase I’ve been trying to get used to, repeating it out loud to myself in the mirror, whispering it into my 14-year-old dog’s one good ear (left), to the squirrels in my backyard, and just recently to actual humans.
+Here’s what I’ve been telling those judgy squirrels:

 I also really like the idea of being able to drink during business hours and emphatically state “It’s for work!” to anyone shooting me judgy glances.